 The Partnership is now working at scale, managing twenty to thirty projects at a time, including multi-million pound schemes.
-Over the past 6 years, the core working area has been the South Pennines Special area of Conservation and the West Pennine Moors, but the Partnership has also been involved in successful work from the Staffordshire moorlands up to Nidderdale and across to the Forest of Bowland and beyond.
+The core working area is the South Pennines Special area of Conservation and the West Pennine Moors, but the Partnership has also been involved in successful work from the Staffordshire moorlands up to Nidderdale and across to the Forest of

+Bowland and beyond.
 Key achievements include (see right).